iaincollins/structured-data-testing-tool/README.md

 ### How to define your own tests

-The presets are limited as they only cover some use cases and are only able to check if values are defined and not what they contain.
+The built-in presets are only cover some use cases and are only able to check if values are defined and not what they contain.

 With the API you can use `jmespath` query syntax to define your own tests to check for additional properties and specific values.
 You can mix and match your own test with the built-in presets, or define your own presets.